Akuli/jou/doc/keywords.md

 ```

 Without the `pass`, you would get a compiler error,
-because the next line after `elif whatever:` must be indented, but the `else` line isn't.
+because the next line after `elif whatever:` must be indented, but the `else` line is not indented.
-A comments or a blank line is not enough, because the compiler ignores comments and blank lines.
+A comment or blank line is not enough, because the compiler ignores comments and blank lines.

 In the above example, you could instead write `elif x != 5`,
 but that's not always possible.